yaroslav-korotaev/json-validate-proxy/README.md

 JSON schema refers to a [public standard](https://json-schema.org/), validation implemented with [Ajv](https://github.com/ajv-validator/ajv).
 So, any valid JSON schema is supported.

+All routes are exposed at the `/proxy` prefix.
+So, when you specify `route: /foo`, this route will be available at `/proxy/foo` path.

+Request body will be parsed and JSON only if there is corresponding `Content-Type` header.
+Acceptable values by default is `application/json`, `application/json-patch+json`, `application/vnd.api+json`, `application/csp-report`.
+You can extend this set with the `extendTypes` option.

-In a routing rule, `proxy.url` specifies exact URL where the request will be sent.
+The `proxy.url` specifies exact URL where the request will be sent.
 Proxied request URL will not be modified in any way with original request URL parts.

 ```yaml
 schemas: # array of JSON schema objects